Ravenna: Music

-The city annually hosts the Ravenna Festival, one of Italy's prominent classical music gatherings.
+The city annually hosts the Ravenna Festival.
 Opera performances are held at the Teatro Alighieri while concerts take place at the Palazzo Mauro de André as well as in the ancient Basilica of San Vitale and Basilica of Sant'Apollinare in Classe.
 Chicago Symphony Orchestra music director Riccardo Muti, a longtime resident of the city, regularly participates in the festival, which invites orchestras and other performers from around the world.